ddlindeque/Nova/electronics/1.0-clock & power/README.md

 ![CLK circuit](resources/clk.svg "CLK Circuit")

+We'll add an output transistor, simmular to the *Reset* circuit, to boost the output and avoid the voltage divider.

 ### Truth table

 The modes are exclusive, so all states where more than one mode is active is invalid, cannot happen and will be ignored.